How to Pack PODS and Other Moving Containers

 Do your research

-Storage unit size and construction varies from company to company, so you'll want to do some research before you order your PODS or moving container.
-Check out our guide on estimating your storage container size you need and our Best Moving Container Companies list for quick tips and recommended companies.
+Storage unit size and construction vary from company to company, so you'll want to do some research before you order your PODS or moving container.
+Check out our guide on estimating the storage container size you need and our Best Moving Container Companies list for quick tips and recommended companies.

 2. Prepare your stuff

-Before you pack your moving container, you'll need to get your belongings ready to be packed in your storage container.
+Before you pack your pod or moving container, you'll need to get your belongings ready to be packed.
 In order for your items to best fit in the unit, you should follow these rules:

-Where you load your things it's important to create a solid foundation that won't shift during transportation so your items won't get damaged during the move.
-Here's how to do that:
+When you load your things it's important to create a solid foundation that won't shift during transportation so your items won't get damaged during the move.
+Here's how to do that.

 Distribute weight